Johns Hopkins SAIS x TAU International

 Cross-cultural collaboration has proven to be a keystone to the past century’s success stories.
 By the hands of such academic research and policy-making giants like TAU and Johns Hopkins, any excellent student will be able to reach new heights and provide solutions to seemingly unsolvable problems in today’s highly interconnected world.

 Make the most of your Master’s and become a true leader in policy making and world development by participating in the cooperative program between Johns Hopkins and Tel Aviv University.
-Applications for 2022-2023 will end in February 2022.
+Applications for 2022-2023 for International Students are still open.